In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

 From this, it’s possible to assume that Gérôme is showing Truth at one point disregarded and murdered, and with Truth Coming Out Of A Well To Shame Mankind, she is returning to get her vengeance on humanity.
 But this still leaves some ambiguity as to who murdered her, and why Truth is full of rage and is coming to “shame” people.
 For Gérôme, the answer may point to an art style rising in popularity: Impressionism.

-Gérôme was a product of the 19th century École des Beaux-Arts, where precision and accuracy was upheld.
-The painter valued this with such intensity that his contemporary, Eugene Benson, said that “Gérôme is a severe and comprehensive student of history and life.”
+Gérôme was a product of the 19th-century École des Beaux-Arts, where precision and accuracy were upheld.
+The painter valued this with such intensity that his contemporary, Eugene Benson, said “Gérôme is a severe and comprehensive student of history and life.”

 This interpretation of the Truth Coming Out Of A Well To Shame Mankind is backed by a preface that Gérôme wrote for a book by Émile Bayard.
 It may be about photography, but the artist references Truth:

 Photography is an art.
 It forces artists to discard their old routine and forget their old formulas.
 It has opened our eyes and forced us to see that which previously we have not seen; a great and inexpressible service for Art.
 It is thanks to photography that Truth has finally come out of her well.
 She will never go back.